lcnlvrz/opensalary/README.md

 # Open Salary

 Open Salary is a free web application created with the objective of recollecting data to make salaries more fair.
-In this platform you can post job salary as anonymous and find a salary by occupation, location and currency.
+In this platform you can post a job salary as anonymous and find a salary by occupation, location and currency.

 ## Architecture